brongo/SAMUEL/README.md

 2. Export full-size images for use in texture modding (in .png format).
 3. Export .lwo and .md6mesh files to the .obj file format.

-Files will be extracted to the "exports" folder.
+m_files will be extracted to the "exports" folder.
 Models will be extracted to the "modelExports" folder.
 When exporting a model, all of the model's textures and material2 .decl files will also be exported.

 ## SAMUEL vs. VEGA